marcozennaro/smr3188/tutorials/pysense.md

 ## Exercises

-1. Change the color of the LED based on accelerometer measurements (green, orange, red).
+1. Change the color of the LED based on accelerometer measurements (green, orange, red if the values of acceleration are small, medium or large)
+2. Find where is the temperature sensor and where is the light sensor
-2. Log the measurements of temperature every 10 seconds into the `/flash/log` folder (while LED blinking green) and the measurements of huidity every 30 seconds.
+3. Log the measurements of temperature every 10 seconds and the measurements of humidity every 30 seconds into the /flash/log folder (while LED blinking green)
+4. Build a pendulum, measure its acceleration and visualize the result.
+See https://en.wikipedia.org/wiki/Pendulum

 ## Advanced